mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 ```

 ![GC content](/assets/img/posts/guppy/gc_content.png)
-Figure 4: GC content for each barcode calculated on a per read basis for both the default (blue) and flip-flop (orange) algorithms of Guppy.
+Figure 4: GC content for each barcode calculated on a per-read basis for both the default (blue) and flip-flop (orange) algorithms of Guppy.
 {:.figure}

-I plotted this many different ways and the distributions were nearly identitcal every way I looked at it.
+I plotted this many different ways and the distributions were nearly identical every way I looked at it.
 So I guess the flip-flop algorithm may have changed a bit since Keith looked at it, or potentially ONT has some *M. tuberculosis* in there training dataset?

 ## Read identity

 This is the plot I was most interested in.
 For me, this is the most important plot.
-How identitcal are the reads to the section of the reference they map to?
-As I mentioned already, we dont have absolute truth here, but it is a pretty close approximation.
+How identical are the reads to the section of the reference they map to?
+As I mentioned already, we don't have absolute truth here, but it is a pretty close approximation.
 This metric is effectively asking for the reads that align (I ignore unmapped reads and secondary/supplementary alignments), how similar is the sequence to the reference at that location?
 I have cut off the axis at 50% to get a clearer view of the bulk of the distribution, but the tails extend past 50%.

 ```py
 sns.set_style("whitegrid")